artnitolog/awesome-arxiv/README.md

 ## Notifications & Recommenders

 ## SDKs & CLI Tools
+* **[arxiv.py](https://github.com/lukasschwab/arxiv.py)** — a popular lightweight Python wrapper for the arXiv API.
+Allows search and retrieval of paper metadata and downloading PDFs.
+* **[ArXiv MCP Server](https://github.com/blazickjp/arxiv-mcp-server)** — a Model Context Protocol server for searching and analyzing arXiv papers, providing a bridge between AI assistants and arXiv articles.
+Enables access to search, download and analyze papers.
+Supports integration with various AI assistants.
+* **[cli-arxiv](https://github.com/knguyenanhoa/cli-arxiv)** — a CLI tool for for exploring arXiv, allowing to search, download, and manage research papers directly from the terminal.
+Texts from PDFs are auto-converted and are used to recommend future articles.
+* **[arXivScraper](https://github.com/Mahdisadjadi/arxivscraper)** — a Python scraper designed to retrieve metadata from arXiv based on specified categories and date ranges.
+Supports custom filtering by subcategories, authors, titles, and abstracts.

 ## Reading & Browser Enhancers (Reading Aids)
+* **[arxiv2notion](https://github.com/denkiwakame/arxiv2notion)** — a Chrome extension that allows to save arXiv papers directly into Notion databases.
+Captures metadata such as title, authors, abstract, publication date, and comments.
+Supports integration with Notion templates and offers Notion AI autofill and formula-based enhancements.

 ## Datasets
 * **[Arxiver Dataset](https://huggingface.co/datasets/neuralwork/arxiver)** — more than 63k papers converted to multi-markdown format, published between January 2023 and October 2023.
 The dataset includes original metadata such as IDs, titles, abstracts, authors, publication dates.
 Available under a CC BY-NC-SA 4.0 license.